Proper squat form, finally, you learn to do a squat with proper form.

 As a personal trainer, I say this all the time.
 Proper form is imperative for any exercise that you perform.
 Full stop.

-As a lifter, using good form will prevent injuries, encourage proper breathing, and work the muscle groups that you are actually trying to target (4).
+As a lifter, using proper form will prevent injuries, encourage proper breathing, and work the muscle groups that you are actually trying to target (4).

 As a squatter, you want to keep your knees in line with your feet.